Eliot Glassheim

 Eliot Glassheim (February 10, 1938 – December 25, 2019) was an American politician.
 He was a North Dakota Democratic-NPL Party member of the North Dakota House of Representatives, representing the 18th district from 1993 until 2017.
 He served as a Representative previously in 1975.
 Glassheim served on the Grand Forks City Council from 1982 to 2012.
 He obtained a B.A. from Wesleyan University and a M.A. and Ph.D. from the University of New Mexico.
 Glassheim founded Dr. Eliot's Twice Sold Tales, a used bookstore, which he owned until January 2015.
 Glassheim also wrote several books and poems.

 Glassheim was the Democratic-NPL nominee for the 2016 U.S. Senate election.
 He lost to incumbent Republican Sen. John Hoeven by nearly 62 percentage points.
-He died December 25, 2019, from lung cancer.
+He died on December 25, 2019, from lung cancer.